thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+03/18/21 Daily data (under the /dailies/ folder) has been added for 3/17 and 3/16, note that some tweets will bleed into the following day due to different timezones captured.

 03/16/21 Daily data (under the /dailies/ folder) has been added for 3/15 and 3/14, note that some tweets will bleed into the following day due to different timezones captured.

 03/14/21 Version 53 of the dataset.
 This release marks one full year of releases from us.
 Additional to our weekly update, we have a new additional set of 2.4 million Russian tweets provided by Katya Artemova (NRU HSE) and Elena Tutubalina (KFU).
 Daily data has been added for 3/13, 3/12, and 3/11.